phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 ### Timeouts

-Since `cargo xtest` waits until the test runner exits, a test that never returns can block the test runner forever.
+Since `cargo test` waits until the test runner exits, a test that never returns can block the test runner forever.
 That's unfortunate, but not a big problem in practice since it's normally easy to avoid endless loops.
 In our case, however, endless loops can occur in various situations:

 - The bootloader fails to load our kernel, which causes the system to reboot endlessly.
 - The BIOS/UEFI firmware fails to load the bootloader, which causes the same endless rebooting.
 - The CPU enters a `loop {}` statement at the end of some of our functions, for example because the QEMU exit device doesn't work properly.
 - The hardware causes a system reset, for example when a CPU exception is not caught (explained in a future post).

 Since endless loops can occur in so many situations, the `bootimage` tool sets a timeout of 5 minutes for each test executable by default.
 If the test does not finish in this time, it is marked as failed and a "Timed Out" error is printed to the console.
-This feature ensures that tests that are stuck in an endless loop don't block `cargo xtest` forever.
+This feature ensures that tests that are stuck in an endless loop don't block `cargo test` forever.

 You can try it yourself by adding a `loop {}` statement in the `trivial_assertion` test.
-When you run `cargo xtest`, you see that the test is marked as timed out after 5 minutes.
+When you run `cargo test`, you see that the test is marked as timed out after 5 minutes.
 The timeout duration is [configurable][bootimage config] through a `test-timeout` key in the Cargo.toml:

 [bootimage config]: https://github.com/rust-osdev/bootimage#configuration